oh boy, oh boy, oh boy! This Spicy Shrimp Tomato Pasta has me excited.

-I’m not a person that goes crazy over anything that has shrimp in it, but this shrimp pasta might be a game changer.
+I’m not a person that goes crazy over anything that has shrimp in it, but this Spicy Shrimp Tomato Pasta might be a game changer.
 It’s basically a scaled back Shrimp Fra Diavolo.
 It’s so simple and delicious.
 Did you hear me?
 SIMPLE. *dramatic pause*

 What we have here is a really basic sauce made with olive oil, butter (for richness), garlic, diced tomatoes, crushed red pepper, and a little salt and pepper.
 It’s just that simple.
 The shrimp helps give the sauce a little depth and the crushed red pepper adds just enough zing to balance the richness of the butter.
 It’s perfect.